lucaslimafernandes/accio/README.md

 Accio supports a set of commands to interact with the remote servers and manage task execution.
 Below are some of the key commands:

-- `accio -h` - Show available commands.
+- `accio -help` - Show available commands.
+- `accio -version` - Show about Accio.
 - `accio -hosts` - Specify the path to the hosts configuration file.
 - `accio -run` - Specify the path to the runfile for executing tasks.